 Golden Pothos plants are associated with wealth and good luck in Feng Shui.
 However, remember that it is toxic to pets, so keep it out of reach of playful dogs and cats.

 The Golden Pothos is an easy-care plant, ideal for plant lovers, new to indoor gardening.
 This hardy houseplant will flourish in almost any setting, provided you meet its watering needs correctly.
+Smart watering your pothos plant is always a good option.
 Here are some Golden Pothos care tips to help your plant stay healthy and happy:

 The Golden Pothos is a low-water potted plant.
 Hence, overwatering can be one of the most serious problems with your green companion.
 Water your Pothos only when the topsoil layer feels dry.
 However, it may require more frequent watering as a young starter plant.